Cerro Chapelco Ski Resort

 One of the best things about the resort is the nearby town of San Martin de Los Andes.

-Kind of like a tourist’s Swiss ski village in the Argentinean Andes, complete with rows of shops selling handmade chocolates and a great selection of shopping, bars, and of course steak restaurants.
+Kind of like a tourist’s Swiss ski village in the Argentinean Andes, complete with rows of shops selling handmade chocolates and a great selection of shopping, bars, and, of course, steak restaurants.
 After skiing, you can spend hours wandering the town and absorbing the local vibe.

 Recommended Ski Tour Visiting Chapelco